Task 04: Use variables

 -

-Use this first exercise to become familiar with the Set variable value node and to review the different types of variables.
+Use this task to become familiar with the Set variable value node and to review the different types of variables.
 This task involves creating a new node, creating a new variable, renaming the variable, and determining other variables that you can use within Microsoft Copilot Studio at the system level.
 At the end of this task, you’ll delete this node.

 -